p2k/pygowave-legacy/README.rst

   platforms, will also come in two tastes: simple and extended
 * The extended API features both raw XML data manipulation as well as wrapped Wave/Wavelet/Blip models driven by the PyGoWave Extended Data Protocol
-* The simple API features Wave/Wavelet/Blip models only
+* The simple API features Wave/Wavelet/Blip models only and uses the PyGoWave Simple Data Protocol

 Frontend / Web Client